John Jacob Astor VI: Early life

 John Jacob Astor VI (nicknamed "Jakey") was born at 840 Fifth Avenue in New York City on August 14, 1912.
 He was the son of Colonel John Jacob Astor IV (nicknamed "Jack") and socialite Madeleine Talmage Force.
-Jakey's parents' marriage, on September 9, 1911, had sparked much controversy both because of their 29-year age difference and since Colonel Astor had only previously been divorced from his first wife, socialite Ava Lowle Willing, one year earlier, on March 5, 1910.
+Jakey's parents' marriage, on September 9, 1911, had sparked much controversy both because of their 29-year age difference, and because Colonel Astor had been divorced from his first wife, socialite Ava Lowle Willing, only one year earlier, on March 5, 1910.

-The newlyweds were returning home aboard the Titanic after about three months of honeymooning in Egypt and Europe.
+The newlyweds were returning home aboard the Titanic after honeymooning in Egypt and Europe.
 Madeleine was five months pregnant with Jakey when her husband put her in one of the ship's lifeboats.
-She was rescued two and half hours after her husband went down with the ship.
+She was rescued two and a half hours after her husband went down with the ship.

 After Jack's death, Madeleine raised their son at the Astors' Newport, Rhode Island, mansion, Beechwood, as part of the Astor family.
 She married banker William Karl Dick in 1916 and boxer Enzo Fiermonte in 1933.
 With Dick, she had two more sons: William Force Dick and John Henry Dick II.
 Fiermonte taught her sons boxing.

 Astor, who had become close to Dick, strongly opposed the union with Fiermonte and repeatedly tried to convince his mother to end the relationship.
 This caused a rift between the two, though they reconciled within several months of the marriage.
 When asked if his mother was marrying Fiermonte, he responded, "Unfortunately, it's true".

-Astor graduated from St. George's School in Middletown, Rhode Island and from Harvard University.
+Astor graduated from St. George's School in Middletown, Rhode Island, and from Harvard University.